aws-samples/istio-on-eks/modules/04-security/ingress-security/README.md

 You can also import certificates issued by AWS Private CA configured in standard mode into ACM.
 AWS Private CA configured in short-lived mode is not supported.
 However, for this module a self-signed certificate is used for the internet facing `istio-ingress` load balancer endpoint to avoid creating another Private CA resource.
 The self-signed certificate has been generated and imported into ACM.
 The generated PEM-encoded self-signed certificate (`lb_ingress_cert.pem`) is also exported in the module directory (`04-security`).

 As part of the setup process, the imported self-signed ACM certificate is associated with the HTTPS listener of the `istio-ingress` load balancer resource using annotations on the `istio-ingress` service.
-Describe the service to verify the annotations.
-<br/><br/>

 ![Istio Ingress Gateway drawio](https://github.com/aws-samples/istio-on-eks/assets/71530829/08a1fa31-a61e-475c-b1be-ebc7deaa95d9)

 *Figure: Istio Ingress Gateway using ACM
 <br/><br/>

-**:hourglass_flowing_sand: Command Line Execution**
+**Describe the service to verify the annotations**

 ```bash
 kubectl get svc/istio-ingress -n istio-ingress -o jsonpath='{.metadata.annotations}' | jq -r